JeffersonLab/myquery/README.md

 Disconnection events are also flagged with the presence of the attribute 'x' for convenience.

+## Configure
+A [deployments.properites](https://github.com/JeffersonLab/jmyapi#deployments) file must be placed in the lib directory of Tomcat.
+Download the mariadb database driver and place it in the lib directory of Tomcat.
+A new context.xml file is needed in the Tomcat conf directory that includes a DataSource for each host in the deployments.properties.

 ## Build
 This project is built with [Java 17](https://adoptium.net/) (compiled to Java 11 bytecode), and uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source: